cristiklein/memeat/README.md

 Notes
 -----
 The Linux kernel limits the amount of memory that can be `mlock()`.
-If you run this utility as an unprileged user, you will most likely get the following error:
+If you run this utility as an unprileged (non-root) user, you will most likely get the following error:

     mlock() failed: Cannot allocate memory

-Therefore, this utility is best run as root.
+To fix this, either run `memeat` as root or change the resource limits by adding the following entries to `/etc/security/limits.conf`:

+    myuser          soft     memlock         16000000
+    myuser          hard     memlock         16000000

+This will allow the user `myuser` to eat up to 16 GB of RAM.